By Anya Shukla

 Q: What was your path to Wa Na Wari?

-A: When I got out of college, I started this gallery called Fair Gallery Café, mostly because I didn't know where to show my work as a black artist in Seattle.
+A: When I got out of college, I started this gallery called Faire Gallery Café, mostly because I didn't know where to show my work as a Black artist in Seattle.
 I was also interested in the interdisciplinary aspect of art: the idea was to have a gallery that had dance, theater, poetry.
 I was crazy and thought, “The bar will pay for everything!”
 And the bar—running a bar is complicated.
 (Laughs.)
-But I had Fair for six years.
+But I had Faire Gallery Café for six years.
 Then I started working at the Office of Arts and Culture.
 A lot of my work there was again about increasing access to art opportunities for artists of color.
-Through one of my projects at the City, I worked with Inye Wokoma, Jill Friedburg, and Rachel Kessler.
+Through one of my projects at the City, I worked with Inye Wokoma, Jill Friedberg, and Rachel Kessler.

 Q: I saw on your website that you see Wa Na Wari as a protest against redlining and displacement.
 Could you speak to that?

-A: Wa Na Wari is grounded in this neighborhood that used to be more than 80% black, but is now about 10% black; Inye is one of two black people in his neighborhood.
-So we’re thinking about the organization’s social implications: what does it mean for black people to come back and gather in a space that's so white now?
+A: Wa Na Wari is grounded in this neighborhood that used to be more than 80% Black, but is now about 10% Black; Inye is one of two Black families left on his block.
+So we’re thinking about the organization’s social implications: what does it mean for Black people to come back and gather in a space that's so white now?